Combinatorial computation of the motivic Poincare series: Introduction

 Therefore in the rest of section 4 we discuss the analogues of the identity

 arising in the nonsingular case.
-The result of this investigation is Theorem 3, where we formulate an explicit algorithm of calculation of the motivic Poincare series.
-This algorithm does not involve infinite sums, and can be successively realised as a short {\tt Mathematica} program.
+The result of this investigation is Theorem \ref{T3}, where we formulate an explicit algorithm of calculation of the motivic Poincar\'e series.
+This algorithm does not involve infinite sums, and can be implemented as a short {\tt Mathematica} program.

-The answer is presented in the same manner: the motivic Poincare series is expressed in terms of some quantities $d_{P}(n)$, which fits into the explicitly written generating function $H_{P}(u)$.
-This function is generally more complicated, than the one from lemma 5, but in some examples (lemma 9) it is more or less compact.
+The algorithm is presented in the same manner as in Lemma \ref{L6}: the motivic Poincar\'e series is expressed in terms of some quantities $d_{P}(n)$, which fit into the explicitly defined generating function $H_{P}(u)$.
+This function is generally more complicated than the one from Lemma \ref{L5}, but in some examples (Lemma \ref{L9}) it has more or less compact form.

-Section 5 contains a bunch of explicit answers for the resolutions containing up to 3 divisors.
+Section 5 contains a bunch of explicit answers for the curves with resolutions containing up to 3 divisors.

-In the section 6 we prove the symmetry property for the motivic Poincare series (Theorem 4).
+In the section 6 we prove the symmetry property for the motivic Poincar\'e series (Theorem \ref{T4}).
 It generalizes the known symmetry property for the Alexander polynomial of a link.
-From the viewpoint of the algebraic geometry, it is related to the Gorenstein property of the coordinate ring of a curve (\cite{cdk}), and, on the other hand, to the Serre duality on the components of the exceptional divisor, which is the origin of the Kapranov's functional equation (\cite{kapr},\cite{hein}) for the motivic zeta function.
+From the viewpoint of the algebraic geometry, it is related to the Gorenstein property of the coordinate ring of a curve (\cite{cdk}), thus it seems to be related to the Kapranov's functional equation (\cite{kapr},\cite{hein}) for the motivic zeta function of a curve.

+We prove the symmetry property by proving the analogous statements for all steps of our algorithm: the function $H_{P}(u)$ is symmetric, what implies some relations for its coefficients $d_{P}(n)$ and, therefore, for the Poincar\'e series.

-The main result of the section 7 is Theorem 6 describing the remarkable relation between the motivic Poincare series and the another deformation of the Alexander polynomial, namely, the Poincare polynomial for the Heegard-Floer knot homologies (\cite{os2},\cite{os3}).
-It is proved using the known algorithms of deduction of the Heegard-Floer homologies and motivic Poincare series from the Alexander polynomial.
-We also give some corollaries from this fact which seems to carry more geometry.
-A filtered complex of $\mathbb{Z}[U]$-modules analogous to the complex $CFL^{-}(K)$ is constructed.
-We also compare the motivic Poincare series with the Heegard-Floer homologies of two-component links, corresponding to the singularities of type $A_{2n-1}$.
+The main result of the section 7 is Theorem \ref{T6} describing the surprising relation between the motivic Poincar\'e series of an irreducible plane curve singularity and another deformation of the Alexander polynomial, namely, the Poincar\'e polynomial for the Heegaard-Floer knot homology (\cite{os2},\cite{os3}).
+The proof is based on the fact that in both cases the Poincar\'e polynomial (and series) is defined by the Alexander polynomial.
+We also give some corollaries from this fact which look more geometric.
+A filtered complex of $\mathbb{Z}[U]$-modules analogous to the Ozsv\'ath-Szab\'o complex $CFL^{-}(K)$ is constructed.
+This gives an algebraic model for the minus- and hat-versions of the Heegaard-Floer complexes for algebraic knots.

+We also compare the motivic Poincar\'e series with the Heegaard-Floer homologies of two-component links, corresponding to the singularities of type $A_{2n-1}$.